tsgates/arch-wiki-markdown/wiki/AMD_Catalyst.md

 This problem may occur when using the proprietary Catalyst.

-If you experience temporary hangs lasting from a few seconds to several minutes occuring randomly during playback with mplayer, check /var/log/messages.log for output like:
+If you experience temporary hangs lasting from a few seconds to several minutes occuring randomly during playback with mplayer, check the system logs for output like:

+    /var/log/messages.log

     Nov 28 18:31:56 pandemonium [<c01c64a6>] ? proc_get_sb+0xc6/0x160
     Nov 28 18:31:56 pandemonium [<c01c64a6>] ? proc_get_sb+0xc6/0x160